vime-js/vime/packages/svelte/README.md

 # @vime/svelte

 Vime is simply a collection of [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) that help you easily build and customize your own media player.
-This package contains a few utilities for improving Vime integration with [Svelte](https://svelte.dev).
+These are [Svelte](https://svelte.dev) specific building blocks on top of [@vime/core](https://www.npmjs.com/package/@vime/core) components.

 ## Related